 Do Checking Accounts Affect Your Credit Score?

-Your traditional credit report only tracks your credit and debt situation.
+No. Your credit report only tracks your credit and debt situation.
 If you have a checking or savings account at a bank, credit union or brokerage firm, the following transactions will not appear on a credit report or credit score:

 - Making a deposit or withdrawal